vanhauser-thc/gepetto/README.md

 - only 6000 tokens can be sent to the Groq API at once, easily reached with the "rename variables" feature.
 - Groq API has rate limiting for free accounts, you will hit it fast :)
+- Together.AI API is only free for 25$ (about 25 million in/out tokens)

 ## Translations